4. What are your hobbies/interests outside of HP? How do you feel these hobbies/interests contribute to your personality?

 5. Which Harry Potter character do you feel you can relate to the most?
 Explain.
 Which character is your favorite?
 Again, explain.

-6. Give us the reasons for and against you being sorted into each of the houses.
+6. Give us explanations and reasons for and against you being sorted into each house.

 7. What was your least favorite moment in HP?